Kyle Shanahan: San Francisco 49ers

-In the 2022 season, Shanahan led the 49ers to a 13–4 regular season mark, which earned the team the NFC West title and the #2 seed in the NFC for the postseason.
-The 49ers accomplished their regular season success in spite of injuries to Trey Lance and Jimmy Garappolo.
-The emergence of rookie Brock Purdy as the team's starting quarterback in the latter part of the season contributed to the team's success.
-Shanahan helped lead the 49ers to a third NFC Championship appearance in four seasons following victories over the Seattle Seahawks in the Wild Card Round and the Dallas Cowboys in the Divisional Round.
-In the NFC Championship against the Philadelphia Eagles, the 49ers were forced to sub Purdy for Josh Johnson due to injury.
-Johnson eventually went down to injury as well.
-Purdy was ineffective due to his injury but finished the game.
-The Eagles won 31–7.
+In 2022, Shanahan led the 49ers to a 13–4 regular season mark, which earned the team the NFC West title and the #2-seed in the NFC for the postseason.
+The 49ers accomplished their regular season success despite injuries to Trey Lance and Jimmy Garoppolo.
+The emergence of rookie Brock Purdy as the team's starting quarterback in the latter part of the season contributed to the team's success, as well as providing a terrific narrative, as Purdy had been the last player drafted that year, earning that year's tongue-in-cheek title of Mr. Irrelevant.
+Shanahan helped lead the 49ers to a third NFC Championship Game appearance in four seasons following victories over the Seattle Seahawks during the Wild Card Round and the Dallas Cowboys in the Divisional Round.
+During the NFC Championship Game against the Philadelphia Eagles, the 49ers were forced to substitute Josh Johnson in for an injured Purdy.
+Johnson suffered a concussion and was forced to leave the game as well.
+Purdy then returned to finish the game, but was ineffective due to his injury, virtually unable to throw.
+The 49ers lost on the road 31–7.
+For the season, Shanahan came in second place in voting for the AP Coach of the year award, this time behind Brian Daboll of the Giants.